-Sport for all has always been a means of aggregation and social integration.
-Especially sailing, understood both as a purely sports activity that teaching and training activity, provides an ideal opportunity for integration between able and disabled young people, through the formation of mixed crews, and proper development of the personality.
+Sport for all has always been a mean of aggregation and social integration.
+Especially sailing, intended both as a purely sporting activity and as a teaching and training activity, provides an ideal opportunity for integration between able and disabled young people, through the constitution of mixed crews, and for the proper development of the personality.

-In fact, through sailing, is promoted the exploitation of everyone’ resources, on the basis of the potential of each one.
-Difficulties and obstacles of life boat are common to both able and disabled people, and become opportunities for dialogue and communication, for mutual understanding and collaboration, encouraging the consolidation of the sense of sharing.
+Through sailing, in fact, it is possible to enhance the resources of all, based on the potential of each one.
+Difficulties and obstacles of boat life are the same both for able and disabled people, and become opportunities for dialogue and communication, for mutual understanding and collaboration, encouraging the consolidation of the sense of sharing.

 For more information: email@example.com